vraravam/natsumi-browser/README.md

 ## Acknowledgements
 Thank you to:
-- [asev](https://github.com/lunar-os) for ZenCss, which serves as the base for Natsumi Browser's base CSS, and the tab appear animation
+- [asev](https://github.com/lunar-os) for ZenCss, which served as the base for Natsumi Browser's base CSS for v1
 - [vicky5124](https://github.com/vicky5124) for the Tab Groups CSS
 - [mr-cheff](https://github.com/mr-cheff) and Zen's
   [contributors](https://github.com/zen-browser/desktop/graphs/contributors) for creating Zen Browser